logdna/mezmo-workshops/content/en/transaction-to-s3/docs/processors.md

 There is a lot we may want to do with the data as you may have saw [while looking at live data](/mezmo-workshops/transaction-to-s3/docs/understand-your-data/).

-For this workshop we are going to encrypt PII, drop useless information from events and then route the financial transaction data to S3.
-Leaving the rest for something else (here we used the [Mezmo Log Analysis](https://www.mezmo.com/log-analysis) but we won't get into that, to learn more check out our [Mezmo Platform](/mezmo-workshops/pet-clinic/) workshop).
+For this workshop we are going to encrypt PII, drop useless information from events and then route the financial transaction data to a specific S3 bucket while sending that and everything else to the teams general S3 bucket.

+While we are going with S3 for this workshop, we have many other `Destinations` available today and others, like [Mezmo Log Analysis](https://www.mezmo.com/log-analysis), that are `experimental`.
+If interested in access to `experimental` features, reach out to your account representative or [support@mezmo.com](mailto:support@mezmo.com).

 But, let's take this one step at a time.